denten-books/plain-text/main.md

 Latour and Woolgar worked to undermine the empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
-To "read" the laboratory researchers observed the space in person, embedded into its daily activity.
+To "read" the laboratory researchers observed the space in person, embedded into the fabric of its everyday activity.
 The laboratory becomes visible through a careful micro-ethnography.
-The reader gets to examine floor plans, research samples, dialog transcriptions, time sheets, log books, and other evidentiary materials on the way to literary output.
+The reader gets to examine floor plans, research samples, dialog transcriptions, time sheets, log books, and other evidentiary materials on their way to literary output.

 To view Woolgar and Latour as scholars of literature (and not just of laboratories) is to open up the floodgates of textuality.
-The laboratory, the court, the hospital--these institutions cannot be reduced to text, but they are in part, literary systems.
-Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every restaurant meal, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of textual material.
+The laboratory, the court, the hospital--these institutions cannot be reduced to text, but the lesson of *Laboratory Life* is that they are in part, literary systems.
+Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every restaurant meal, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of circulating textual documentation.
 The task of the literary scholar becomes to make visible that textual undercurrent, to follow and to map its movements across culture, to expose the mechanisms of its mutation and locomotion.
-It is an exciting
-prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
+It is an exciting prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
 Or to see the legal system as a process of literary discovery, were legions of attorneys and paralegals pore over terabytes of textual material, transforming inscription into evidence.
-That is not all these institutions are, but they are also that.
+That is not all these institutions are, but they are also that and there is much work to be done ther for a scholar of literature.

 Such textual proliferation comes at a cost.
 Until recently, the bread and butter of literary scholarship has been close reading.
 Close reading, like